 The law prohibiting the unauthorized practice of law in South Carolina reads as follows:

-Although there is no precise definition of the “practice of law” in South Carolina, the South Carolina Supreme Court has in several instances addressed specific conduct for purposes of determining whether a person engaged in the unauthorized practice of law.
+Although there is no precise definition of the “practice of law” in South Carolina, the South Carolina Supreme Court has addressed specific conduct in several unauthorized practice of law cases (see SC Bar website).
 From those cases, it is clear that if a person who is not licensed to practice law in South Carolina prepares legal documents for another or gives someone advice regarding legal matters, he or she has engaged in the unauthorized practice of law.

 The question remains, what is preparing legal documents and what is legal advice?